Oseh Shalom

 Pledge to Plant Nativehummingbird on orange flowers

-The 2024 Native Planting Hope plant-giveaway was a success.
-Thank you to our wonderful Oseh Shalom community, neighbors, extended family and friends that pledged again to plant more native plants in your yard.
+The 2025 Native Planting Hope plant-giveaway is just beginning.
+We hope our wonderful Oseh Shalom community, neighbors, extended family and friends will pledged again to plant more native plants at home.

 Events and Learning Opportunities